 Mix until just combined, scraping down sides as needed.

-For square, I square it up as much as I can on my own, then use a couple of boxes (plastic wrap boxes work great) and put gentle pressure on each side of the plastic wrapped dough to create a nice rectangle log.
-See below…
+For square, I squared it up as much as I could on my own, then used a couple of boxes (plastic wrap boxes work great) and put gentle pressure on each side of the plastic wrapped dough to create a nice rectangle log.

 Or make it a round, try and make it even if you can, keep rolling and patting the ends.

-Now, throw those logs in the fridge for about 30-60 minutes (or overnight as was the case for me).
+Now, throw those logs in the fridge for 30-60 minutes (or overnight as was the case for me).

 Gently whip and then add lemon juice, until it’s the right consistency.

 It doesn’t make a lot, but you don’t need much per cookie, about a teaspoon is all you need.

 Using a small spatula spread a small amount of lemon-cream on each cookie or place frosting in a piping bag or baggie snip the end and sploosh a button onto the cookie.

 Match the cookies so that they are about the same sizes, spread a little frosting and top with matching cookie.
 Sprinkle with a little powdered sugar if desired.
 Store in airtight container, may be frozen, oh and try not to eat them all, at once!

 Give them a try, let me know what you think!